elliotec/greenery/file.txt

-You will be successful in love.
+You have a will that can be influenced by all with whom you come in contact.